Fact-checked

 5. Colposcopy data.

-It is also necessary to remember the possible side effects of drugs when analyzing the complaints of patients, the question of individual acceptability of which is solved, as a rule, in the first 3-4 months.
-Use of a contraceptive.
-It is advisable to appoint a woman for the first follow-up examination at 3 months. (menstrual cycle) after prescribing.
-In the future, if there are no examinations due to the specifics of the application of the method, follow-up examinations are carried out once every 6 months.
+When analyzing patient complaints, it is also necessary to remember the possible side effects of the drugs, the question of individual acceptability of which is decided, as a rule, in the first 3-4 months of using the contraceptive.
+It is advisable to assign the woman the first control examination 3 months (menstrual cycles) after prescribing the drug.
+Subsequently, if there are no examinations due to the peculiarities of the method, control examinations are carried out once every 6 months.

 Absolute contraindications to the use of hormonal contraceptives